alexanderknysh/montecarlo/README.md

 ## Numerical approach

 The numerical approach is relatively simple and straightforward.
-First of all, we divide our rectangular domain along X-axis by several subdomains that correspond a particular MPI process, see Figure 1.
+First of all, we divide our rectangular domain along X-axis by several subdomains that correspond a particular MPI process (Fig.1).
 Every MPI process generate its own random X- and Y-coordinates and calculate function at this point.
 Then, obtained value of function is compared the already assigned initial minimum which is value of function at random point too.
 The procedure repeats finite number of times prescribed by user.
 At this stage we have "local" minimums from each subdomain with corresponding coordinates, so the only thing left is to extract the global minimum through MPI processes communication.

 ![Problem's domain decomposition with MPI.](https://user-images.githubusercontent.com/46943028/57386810-24966000-7183-11e9-9651-8fad0e178cf2.PNG)